Harry Smith (Australian soldier): Post-war service

-Following service in Vietnam, Smith commanded 1 Commando Company at Georges Heights and was later posted as the inaugural CO/CI of the Parachute Training School.
-Smith left the Army in 1976 after a parachuting injury.
+Following service in Vietnam, Smith commanded 1 Commando Company at Georges Heights and was later posted as the inaugural Commanding Officer/Chief Instructor of the Parachute Training School.
+Smith left the army in 1976 after a parachuting injury.

 Upgrading of award

-On 14 August 2008, after years of campaigning for better recognition of Long Tan veterans, Smith's Military Cross was upgraded to the Star of Gallantry (the Australian honours system replacement for the Commonwealth Distinguished Service Order).
+On 14 August 2008, after years of campaigning for better recognition of Long Tan veterans, Smith's Military Cross was upgraded to the Star of Gallantry (the Australian honours system replacement for the Commonwealth Distinguished Service Order for gallantry).
 On the same day, two others who fought at Long Tan had their bravery awards upgraded to correspond to the original nominations.
-On 9 March 2011 at the Maryborough Military and Colonial Museum, Smith was presented with the Star of Gallantry by local MP Paul Neville.
+On 9 March 2011, at the Maryborough Military and Colonial Museum, Smith was presented with the Star of Gallantry by local MP Paul Neville.
 Many of the Long Tan veterans were in attendance for the ceremony.

+Death

+Harry Smith died in Buderim, Queensland, on 20 August 2023, only 2 days after the Anniversary of the Battle of Long Tan, at the age of 90.